plone-ve/training/advanced-python/background.rst

 by a normal HTTP server, which routes the request to the WSGI container, which in turn runs the WSGI application.

-The following ilustration demonstartes this setup:
+The following illustration demonstrates this setup:

   .. image:: ./_static/http-server-app.png
     :scale: 50%